bytefish/bytefish.de/blog/learning_cplusplus.md

 should estimate!
 People said it is a dead simple task and I even fail to compile a Hello World?

 These days I know the most important thing in programming: Ask for help early on and communicate problems openly.
 No one is perfect.
 No one knows everything.
-And by no means I am judging about code.
-There is often a good reason for company-internal C++ libraries: C++ Code should often work on multiple Operating Systems and the C++ Standard Library only has a limited amount of features.
+And by no means I am judging the code.
+I still regard my colleague as one of the best programmers I ever met.
+And there is often a good reason for company-internal C++ libraries: C++ Code should often work on multiple Operating Systems and the C++ Standard Library only has a limited amount of features.

 But back then I got more and more frustrated about everything.
 So frustrated, that I... gave up.